bora-pajo/breast-cancer-prediction/README.md

 **QDA** |.0013 | .0005 | .9585 | .9381
 **MLP** |.0102 | .0005 | .5663| .4843

+#### Improvements
+I think there are possible improvements to be done to the other classifiers that were used to predict this data.
+Because they did not perform as great as the first three, I dismissed them and continued improving the ones that predicted the best from the very beginning.
+This is a common approach humans take on many things, but it is possible to modify the other classifiers that did not perform well initially.
+Tuning them, or removing highly correlated variables (especially for SVC), could have improved these other classifiers significantly.

 ROC information added for the three best classifiers, Naive Bayes, QDA, and AdaBoost
 ### License